Classification of Computers by Analog and Digital Signal Processing

 1. Analog Signal Processing

 Humans perceive the world in analog form, which explains why everything we see, speak, and hear is transmitted in a continuous and infinite stream of information.
+In a sense, the human brain is a kind of a very powerful supercomputer.

 They were and can be used to manipulate the following physical quantities:

-The first major analog signaling computers were used to design and test various kinds of aircraft, ICBM (Intercontinental ballistic missiles), and in numerous industrial installations.
+The first major analog signaling computers were used to model and test various kinds of aircraft, ICBM (Intercontinental ballistic missiles), and in numerous industrial installations.
 Scientists in the early years turned to these systems to bring their ideas to life.

 For example, in trying to perfect the suspension system in a car design, the systems could be used to simulate and thereby provide engineers better designs of pressure resistant suspensions.